- Our Rides

 Israel - Tour Israel

-There are two versions of this ride the six night Israel Adventure and the longer eight night Tour Israel.
+There are two versions of this ride, the six night Israel Adventure and the longer eight night Tour Israel, during which you also visit Mt Carmel.

 There is tremendous variety of terrain from the lush green Jordan valley to the bleak haunting scenery of the southern desert.